-Students from all backgrounds are very welcome at DIT.
-Higher Education Access Route (HEAR) is a third level admissions scheme for school leavers who are under the age of 23 years of age as of the 1st January of the year of entry to college and who are from socio-economically disadvantaged backgrounds that are recognised by DIT.
+Students from all backgrounds are very welcome at TU Dublin.
+Higher Education Access Route (HEAR) is a third level admissions scheme for school leavers who are under the age of 23 years of age as of the 1st January of the year of entry to college and who are from socio-economically disadvantaged backgrounds that are recognised by TU Dublin.

 If you can provide evidence relating to your socio-economic circumstances and meet the minimum requirements, you are eligible to apply.
-Your application will then compete for a quota of places allocated to applicants on a reduced points basis in DIT.
+Your application will then compete for a quota of places allocated to applicants on a reduced points basis in TU Dublin.

 HEAR applications can only be made online at www.cao.ie